Skip to main content

 Arbury Map - Mid-to-Late 1950s

 South Arbury is getting there, but Alex Wood Road connects to Arbury Road, and Arbury Court is absent, as are the Kingsway Flats.
-North Arbury is still the Manor Farm, and Arbury Road still runs its original full length as King's Hedges Road (the meteoric highway which vroomed across Arbury and sent the name to where it doesn't belong in the late 1970s) still leads to King's Hedges.
+North Arbury is still the Manor Farm, which covered most of the land north of Arbury Road, and Arbury Road still runs its original full length from Milton Road to the Histon/Cambridge Road as King's Hedges Road (the meteoric highway which vroomed across Arbury and sent the name to where it doesn't belong in the late 1970s) still leads to King's Hedges - which was never a district but a 58-acre farm north of the railway tracks/guided busway.
 Well, imagine that!
-The Arbury and Manor Schools are also still absent.
+The Arbury, Grove, King's Hedges and Manor Schools are also still absent.
 Arbury School opened in 1956 and was probably there, but unmarked on the map at that time.
-The Manor opened in 1959.
+The Manor opened in 1959 and the Grove and King's Hedges in 1963 and 1968 respectively.
 Hall Farm buildings are still marked on the map in Carlton Way.

 ARBURY QUESTION TIME - 2